-A student, by participating in a final examination, submitting a final paper, or otherwise completing course requirements shall be deemed to represent that he or she has attended, and participated in the course or program as required by the faculty member or academic program.
-A professor (or his or her designee) in charge of the course or program at issue shall offer evidence to the Prosecution Team or Honor Code Committee, as appropriate, that a student has not fulfilled a particular announced requirement.
+A student, by participating in a final examination, submitting a final paper, or otherwise completing course requirements shall be deemed to represent that they have attended, and participated in the course or program as required by the faculty member or academic program.
+A professor, or their designee in charge of the course or program at issue shall offer evidence to the Prosecution Team or Honor Code Committee, as appropriate, that a student has not fulfilled a particular announced requirement.

 Article VI Procedures

-- Any person having knowledge of facts which establish reasonable grounds to believe a violation of any provision of this Code has occurred must advise the Associate Dean for Student Affairs.
-The Associate Dean for Student Affairs may require a written statement of the reasonable grounds to support a belief that a violation has occurred.
-The Associate Dean for Student Affairs shall, in appropriate cases, attempt to resolve the matter and may seek the assistance of other university resources.
-If the Associate Dean for Student Affairs is unable to resolve such a matter or believes that the matter is inappropriate for him or her to resolve, the Associate Dean for Student Affairs shall forward the matter to the Prosecution Team.
+- Any person having knowledge of facts that establish reasonable grounds to believe a violation of any provision of this Code has occurred must advise the Associate Dean of Student Affairs.
+The Associate Dean of Student Affairs may require a written statement of the reasonable grounds to support a belief that a violation has occurred.
+The Associate Dean of Student Affairs shall, in appropriate cases, attempt to resolve the matter and may seek the assistance of other University resources.
+If the Associate Dean of Student Affairs is unable to resolve such a matter or believes that the matter is inappropriate for them to resolve, the Associate Dean of Student Affairs shall forward the matter to the Prosecution Team.

-- The student may retain counsel at his or her own expense or bring a representative of his or her own choosing and expense to meetings with the Prosecution Team.
+- The student may retain counsel at their own expense or bring a representative of their own choosing and expense to meetings with the Prosecution Team.

 - WCL shall not retain a record of the referral where the Prosecution Team finds insufficient proof of a violation and the student respondent need not report the investigation or referral to any bar examining authority or other authorities or agencies inquiring about the character and fitness of a student or graduate to practice law, for employment, or for a position of public trust.